-66 Peru, General Directorate of Treaties of the Ministry of Foreign Affairs, Report of the Inter-American Juridical Committee, Binding and Non-Binding Agreements: Questionnaire for the Member States ("Peru Response"); see also Hollis, Second Report, supra note 10, at 14.
+66 Peru, General Directorate of Treaties of the Ministry of Foreign Affairs, Report of the Inter-American Juridical Committee, Binding and Non-Binding Agreements: Questionnaire for the Member States ("Peru Response"); see also Hollis, Second Report, supra note 10, at ¶14.

-binding treaties as that term is defined in these Guidelines.67 Ecuador, in contrast, indicates that its "lower-level state institutions usually sign with their counterparts or with international organizations non-bind-ing understandings known as inter- institutional instruments."68 Other States take a hybrid approach.
-Uruguay provides that inter- institution-al agreements may be either binding or non-binding.69 Peru suggests that inter-institutional agreements may be "governed by international law" if "they develop international commitments established under treaties in force"; otherwise inter-institutional agreements may be political commitments or contracts.70 Jamaica, in contrast, does not view its institution's agreements may conclude non-binding agreements
+67 1992 Mexican Law Regarding the Making of Treaties, supra note 65.
+Labeling inter-institutional agreements as treaties may not accord with the label they have within a domestic legal order.
+In both Mexico and the United States, for example, only instruments that receive parliamentary approval are called treaties even as both States conclude other "international agreements" that would qualify as treaties as a matter of international law.
+Thus, counterparts or with international organizations non-binding understandings known as interinstitutional instruments."
+Other States take a hybrid approach.
+Uruguay provides that interinstitutional agreements may be either binding or non-binding.
+Peru suggests that interinstitutional agreements may be "governed by international law" if "they develop international commitments established under treaties in force"; otherwise interinstitutional agreements may be political commitments or contracts.
+Jamaica, in contrast, does not view its institution's agreements as treaties, but notes that "[s]ub-national territorial units and agencies may conclude non-binding agreements or contracts ..."
+The United States, meanwhile, indicates that its national ministries may conclude interinstitutional agreements that can be either treaties, "non-binding" political commitments, or contracts.

-70 Peru Response, supra note 66 (citing Article 6 of Supreme Decree No. 031-2007-RE).
-Peru notes "nonbinding' agreements ... coming into increasing use ... at the interinstitutional level (between Peruvian governmental entities-including municipalities and regional governments-and their foreign counterparts)" at the same time these entities "are authorized to conclude contracts for the procurement of goods and services."
-Id. or contracts ...^{"71} The United States, meanwhile, indicates that its national ministries may conclude inter-institutional agreements that can be either treaties, "non-binding" political commitments, or contracts.72

 The diversity of State practice suggests that the category of inter-institutional agreements cannot be exclusively associated with any single category of binding (or non-binding) agreements.
-Simply put, an inter-institutional agreement may be a binding treaty or a binding contract, or it may be a non- binding political commitment.
+Simply put, an inter-institutional agreement may be a binding treaty or a binding contract, or it may be a non-binding political commitment.
 Its legal (or non-legal) status should, therefore, be determined by reference to the institution's capacity to conclude international agreements and the same methods of identification employed to differentiate among inter-State agreements (i.e., the text, the surrounding circumstances, and subsequent practice).